-Appalachian Trail: Mount Greylock to North Adams is a 6.7 mile moderately trafficked point-to-point trail located near Adams, MA that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Appalachian Trail: Mount Greylock to North Adams is a 6.7 mile moderately trafficked point-to-point trail located near Adams, Massachusetts that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 This was my first time on the Appalachian Trail!
 Started at Jones Nose for a great 4 mile hike to the summit.
 This is a very wooded trail that leads to the top of beautiful Mt Greylock with a summit overlooking the town of Adams, MA nestled in the valley.